mosip/pre-registration/design/pre-registration/pre-registration-login-service.md

 **Background**
 - Exposing the REST API to authenticate citizen and login to pre-registration portal.

-The target users are -
-   - Pre-Registration UI

 The key requirements -
 -   Create the REST API to authenticate citizen by user-id and OTP while login and invalidate the token for logout. which internally call the KERNEL authentication service.

 The key non-functional requirements are
 -   Log the each state of the pre-registration citizen login:
     -   As a security measures the citizen OTP should not be logged.
 -   Exception :
     -   Any exception occurred during the login, the same will be reported to the user with the user understandable exception.

 **Solution**

 **Login - sendOTP :**

 - Create a REST API as '/login/sendOtp' POST method, which accept the login JSON object in request body.
 - Get the app-id value defined in global configuration and prepare the request object.
 - Then do the REST call to send OTP from Authentication service. refer : https://github.com/mosip/mosip-docs/wiki/AuthN-&-AuthZ-APIs

 **Class Diagram**
 ![pre-registration login service sendOTP ](_images/_class_diagram/login-sendOtp.png)

 **Sequence Diagram**
 ![pre-registration login service sendOTP](_images/_sequence_diagram/login-sendOtp.png)

 **Error Code**